According to Newton's Law of Gravity, what is the magnitude of th... | Channels for Pearson+

 1

-Simplify the expression: Perform the arithmetic operations to simplify the expression and find the magnitude of the gravitational force.
-This will give you the net gravitational force exerted on the Moon by the Earth.
+Divide the result from the numerator by the result from the denominator to find the magnitude of the gravitational force exerted on the Earth by the Sun.

 Watch next